brands-d/kMap/README.md

 ## Installation

 ### 1. Install Python
-Before installing Map, please make sure you have a python version of 3.7 or higher installed.
+Before installing kMap, please make sure you have a python version of 3.7 or higher installed.
 If not, you can get one here

     https://www.python.org/downloads/